Posted by: Northwest Eye in General on October 10, 2025

 To effectively manage eye pain, we understand that you may be seeking relief and comfort for when your eyes hurt when you move them.
 Consider implementing the following strategies:

-Take Regular Breaks: We encourage you to adhere to the 20-20-20 rule—every 20 minutes, shift your gaze to something 20 feet away for at least 20 seconds.
-This simple practice can significantly alleviate digital eye strain, particularly when I notice that my eyes hurt when I move them, and improve your comfort.
-As noted by Srirat Lormphongs, “This study demonstrates the effectiveness of the 20-20-20 rule in reducing digital eye strain.”
+- Take Regular Breaks: We encourage you to adhere to the rule—every 20 minutes, shift your gaze to something 20 feet away for at least 20 seconds.
+This simple practice can significantly alleviate discomfort, particularly when you notice that your eyes hurt when you move them, and improve your comfort.
+As noted by Srirat Lormphongs, “This study demonstrates the effectiveness of the strategies in reducing symptoms.”

-Use Artificial Tears: If you’re experiencing dryness and irritation, over-the-counter lubricating eye drops can be a common and effective solution.
-Studies indicate that 76% of individuals with dry eye initially use artificial tears, and 71% continue to use them, highlighting their importance in managing symptoms.
+- Use Eye Drops: If you’re experiencing dryness and irritation, over-the-counter lubricating eye drops can be a common and effective solution.
+Studies indicate that 76% of individuals with dry eyes initially use eye drops, and 71% continue to use them, highlighting their importance in managing symptoms.

-Stay Hydrated: Maintaining hydration is essential for your overall eye health.
+- Stay Hydrated: Maintaining hydration is essential for your overall health.
 Drinking plenty of water helps prevent dryness and supports the tear film’s stability, which is crucial for your eye comfort.

-By incorporating these strategies into your daily routine, you can effectively reduce discomfort and enhance your overall eye health.
-Additionally, being aware of gender differences in digital eye strain prevalence can inform personalized approaches to your eye care.
+By incorporating these strategies into your daily routine, you can effectively reduce discomfort and enhance your overall well-being.
+Additionally, being aware of gender differences in prevalence can inform personalized approaches to your eye care.
 Remember, we are here to help you through this process.

 Conclusion